Private Client

 • Court of Protection.

-In order to access a deceased person's assets, known as their estate, you will often need to apply for a Grant of Probate (in cases where there is a will) or Letters of Administration (where the deceased did not leave a will; referred to as intestate).
-A brief outline of the work involved in these applications are as follows:
+In order to access a deceased person's assets, known as their estate, you will often need to apply for a Grant.
+This could be a Grant of Probate (in cases where there is a will) or a Grant of Letters of Administration (where the deceased did not leave a will; referred to as intestate).
+A brief outline of the key stages and timescales of the work involved in these applications is as follows:

-• Registering Grant / Letters of Administration with appropriate authorities; collecting in the assets of the Estate.
+• Registering the Grant with the appropriate authorities, and collecting in the assets of the Estate.

-• Finalising tax liabilities and obtaining clearances (if necessary)
+• Settling estate debts, and finalising tax liabilities and obtaining clearances (if necessary).

 It is difficult to estimate the fees that will be incurred in these matters, as this will depend on whether there is a will, what assets and liabilities make up the estate and the manner in which others deal with our enquiries.
 We will be able to provide a more tailored quote upon receipt of instructions, but as an estimate we advise to allow for the following: